garrandall/popular-music-data/tracks/just-for-you-lionel-richie.md

 And my arms are open
 Just for you
 Just for you
-And these tears i'm crying are for you
+And these tears I'm crying are for you
 Just for you
 Just for you
 Just for you